Endpoints - Wiring Everything Together

 Depending on the messaging style you specify, Mule may or may not generate a response to send back through the inbound endpoint to the sender.
 Mule supports several [Message Exchange Patterns] and each transport has a default pattern it will follow unless you specify otherwise.
 Mule will typically return the final result of the message processing back as the result; however response processing can also be specified to control what is returned.

 An outbound endpoint can also be specified to indicate where the message will go next.
-For example, after processing an HTTP request, you may want to place the result on a JMS queue as shown in the following illustration.
+For example, after processing an HTTP request, you may want to place the result on a JMS queue.

 A flow can receive messages using many different transports.
 For each type of transport that a flow will use, you must specify one or more separate endpoints.
 For example, if you want one of your flows to handle messages coming in on both the HTTP and JMS channels, you would specify at least one inbound HTTP endpoint and at least one inbound JMS endpoint.
 Mule registers these endpoints with the flow, and the transport uses this registry information at runtime to configure itself and determine where to send and receive messages.